Original blog post here.

 Not necessarily traumatisingly so, but definitely enough to be surprising if you’re going in expecting a kids’ book.
 So, basically, what I’m saying is, just your judgement if you’re either a parent considering the book for your kids or the easily-offended sort.

-That being said, the movie is rather more family-friendly.
+That being said, the movie is also rather more family-friendly.
 Which is why I’ll be focusing on the movie more so than the book.

 It is rated PG-13 (PG in Canada; our rating system tends to be more lenient).
 The content descriptor identifies “some Fantasy violence and risque humour.”